How a Mobile App Enhances Teamwork and Collaboration On-The-Go

 Indeed, as most of us can attest, meetings are largely inefficient.
 For instance, using a detailed agenda can decrease the amount of meeting time up to 80%, yet no more than 37% of meetings in the US use agendas.
 The cost here is hefty too: unproductive meetings waste more than $37 billion per year.
 Clearly, there’s plenty of incentives to turn these trends around.

 So why is this happening?
 In short, the old way of doing things in the workplace is stagnant.
 Teams have standing appointments for lengthy meetings each week, instead of short get togethers on an as-needed basis with very clear goals.
-In an age of remote work and employees with flexible hours, it’s more challenging than ever to coordinate schedules, and more important than ever for everyone to be on the same page.
+In an age of remote work and employees with flexible hours, it’s more challenging than ever to coordinate schedules, and more important than ever for everyone to be on the same page across a distributed workforce.

 Now, the modern workplace is changing to achieve more efficiency in this arena.
 Let’s dive into some new capabilities and practices:

 Thanks to new mobile workplace hubs, employees get instant access to a meetings and calendar system, anywhere, anytime.
 This is important because it encourages ongoing collaboration, before, during and even after the meeting itself.
 Everyone has access to the system, can view relevant documents and communicate quickly across departments.

 In the evolved office, meeting spaces can be scheduled from a mobile touchpoint.
 This is more efficient, as employees can quickly search in one place to find availability and book the room they need in only seconds.
 The underlying idea here is that a meeting itself (especially if done well) is work.
 It shouldn’t be an additional headache to make it happen.

 When you stop and think about it, there’s a lot that goes into planning an effective meeting.
 The space itself is an important consideration.
 Is the room big enough?
 Does the space come with the equipment needed for a particular presentation?
 How far does each attendee have to travel?